+So, you will be interested to enroll in the course if you already have some basic knowledge about cyber threat intelligence and you are looking for a course to enhance your existing skills, or perhaps you are building a new Cyber Threat Intelligence program for your organization.
 The advanced Cyber Threat Intelligence course will benefit security practitioners and individuals interested in preventing cyber threats.
 In this course, we will discuss how Threat Intelligence can help you leverage your existing data sources to extract useful information and how to find complementary information and intelligence from external sources.
 We will also explain how to get actionable data through the process of vetting and the importance of this task to reduce efforts on false positives investigations.

 The next part will be dealing with analysis of intrusion and campaigns.
 It can help you structure your analysis using models and techniques like the Analysis of Competing Hypotheses, the Cyber Kill Chain and MITRE ATT&CK.
 A full part will be dedicated to campaign investigation and its sophisticated analysis methods such as Visual analysis and Heatmap analysis.
 Another interesting part of the analysis is attribution.
 Working on complex investigations can often lead to create confusion or even push analysts to use shortcuts to come up with conclusions especially related to attribution.
 At some point, it becomes a handicap to think properly but if the analysts are unable to identify these issues, they won’t be able to defeat them.
 For this reason, one of the modules will discuss biases and logical errors identification and giving advice on how to manage them.